 So before you go adding extra nutrients to your soil, check the pH with a soil test, and adjust the pH as necessary!
 This just might solve any problem you have.

 Another benefit of lime (calcium carbonate) is that it adds calcium to your soil.
-Calcium is a necessary nutrient for plant growth.
+Calcium is a necessary nutrient for plant growth, including tomatoes.

 Tomatoes (and also other plants, such as peppers) will suffer from a condition called blossom end rot (BER) if they do not get enough calcium.
 A lack of calcium in the soil is one possible reason that blossom end rot may occur.